flancia-coop/doc.anagora.org/social-coop-tech-group.md

         - stuff we could do next
             - [[akshay mankar]] file bug in mastodon bug tracker for extra fields in the mastodon sign up form
                 - how do we handle user data in the long term? user data handling policy, etc.
-                - started writing the issue and
+                - started writing the issue but then stopped to better understand how the solution would look like
+                - perhaps we should have an instance to experiment with
+                    - [[flancian]] we might have this -- need to check containers and docs
+                    - if not we should create it :)
+                - mastodon already probably supports a good way to store information you got in the signup request, we could adapt it -- perhaps encode
     - [[later]]

 ## 2022-05-20